Hot Springs

 Walkable courses

-Balboa and Coronado are the flattest layouts in the Village; if your group walks, start there.
+Balboa and Coronado are the flattest layouts in the Village; If your group walks, start there.

 4. 4